aria-systems-group/CautiousEngine.jl/README.md

 From the Julia REPL,

 1. Press `]` to activate the Pkg prompt
-2. Add the package, `add https://github.com/aria-systems-group/CautiousEngine.jl.git`
+2. Add the package in development mode, `dev https://github.com/aria-systems-group/CautiousEngine.jl.git`
-3. Activate the package environment, `activate ~/.julia/packages/CautiousEngine/<some-random-chars>`
+3. Activate the package environment, `activate ~/.julia/dev/CautiousEngine`
 4. Instantiate the environment, `instantiate`

 Check if everything worked by pressing backspace to go back to the `julia>` prompt, and try `using CautiousEngine`.
 If this succeeds without error, try running an example: